daalagelerua/holbertonschool-higher_level_programming/restful-api/README.md

 http POST https://api.example.com/data name="John" age=30
 ```

+**Hints**:

+- The -I flag in curl fetches only the headers of the response, which can be useful to diagnose server settings, cache controls, content type, and more.
+- With the -X flag, you can specify an HTTP method for your request.
+For example, -X POST will make a POST request.
+- The -d flag allows you to pass data in your request.
+In RESTful APIs, this is commonly used with POST, PUT, or PATCH requests to send data to the server.
+- If you’re getting a lot of output and want to view it in a more organized way, consider piping the output to a tool like jq for JSON formatting and highlighting.

 **API Consumption with Python**:

 Python provides librairy like `requests` to interact with AOIs programmatically.